Bakla-Vas/SC.EX2/README.md

 - Switch to scraping all text data from the right side of the screenshot and using regular expressions (REGEX) to extract record information

 ### Backlog
+- Test extracting text from entire screenshot
+- Make shortcut dump raw extracts into a file so that more than 10 can be sent at a time
 - Add automated Record ID
 - Dump raw text grab in a separate sheet with corresponding Record ID for refence/manual correction should an error occur
     - Alternatively, upload the cropped screenshot for manual checking